cap-js/docs/cds/cdl.md

 annotate Foo:nestedStructField.existingField @title:'Nested Field';
 ```

-Actions and functions and even their parameters and `returns` can be annotated:
+Actions, functions, their parameters and `returns` can be annotated:

 ```cds
 service SomeService {